Facial Chemical Acid Peel

 After treatment, avoid direct exposure to sunlight for the first 6 weeks, and use a sunscreen of SPF 30 or greater.
 Swimming and contact sports should be avoided until your skin has healed completely.
 Make up may be worn only after the treatment area has healed completely.

 Epione of Los Angeles has been on the forefront of medical innovation.
 Our physicians continuously offer patients the most cutting edge techniques in medical treatment.
-If you would like to learn more about how your skin could benefit from a Chemical Acid Peel, please contact our office for a free consultation appointment.
+If you would like to learn more about how your skin could benefit from a Chemical Acid Peel, please contact our office for a private consultation appointment.